-Here are some simple home remedies for dry eyes that you can try to get immediate and long-term relief:
+Here are some simple home remedies for dry eye syndromes ( that you can try to get immediate and long-term relief:

 Drink plenty of fluids; we recommend at least 8 glasses per day.
 Water is preferred, but this can include fruit juices, natural beverages, etc., as well.

-Engage is some form of sustained physical activity at least three to four times per week.
+Engage in some form of sustained physical activity at least three to four times per week.
 Exercise improves circulation and helps deliver blood and nutrients to the eye.